macformula/racecar/firmware/projects/Demo/CAN/README.md

 ## DBC

 The DBC file is very simple.
-It contains a single message `ButtonStatus` with two fields:
+It contains a single message `ButtonStatus` with one signal fields:

-- Byte 0: Button state (boolean)
+- Bit 0: State (boolean) - 1 if pressed, 0 if not
-- Byte 1-2: Message number (uint16)

 C++ code for the DBC is generated using `scripts/cangen`.
 The code is placed into `Send/generated/can/` and `Receive/generated/can/`.